nextflow-io/nextflow/docs/process.md

   }
   ```

-  Cab be a name or a pattern as described in the [Multiple input files](#multiple-input-files) section.
+  Can be a name or a pattern as described in the [Multiple input files](#multiple-input-files) section.

 ### Multiple input files